Skip to main content

 It’s also likely to be unreasonable for the Group to purchase a portable hearing loop system for an estimated one-time use.
 However, it would be reasonable to ask local organisations or other Scout Groups if you could loan theirs.

 Discover more information on reasonable adjustments and take a look at our Additional Needs Grant to see what funding is available through Scouts HQ.
-You can also seek support from District, County and National Advisors or contact our Support Centre.
+You can also seek support from District, County and National volunteers or contact our Support Centre.

 How to use the Accessible Spaces Checklist